zainprograms/FlaskNotes/README.md

 # FlaskNotes
-this Flask app Stores your notes and for profile in a database
+Flask app Stores Quality notes and user_id in its sqlite/Database